AntelopeIO/antler-proj/docs/man/antler-proj.1.md

 ```
 Command arguments:
   -h,--help                   Print this help message and exit
-  -p <path>                   This must be the path to the `project.yaml` or the path containing it.
+  -p,--path                   This must be the path to the `project.yaml` or the path containing it.
 Default is current directory.
   <app,lib,dep>               Type of an entity to work with
 ```
 **Example: `antler-proj add ./project app`**